bbauska/Anti-Project2025/anti.md

 matters where consent decrees or settlement agreements continue to bind parties years or decades after the fact.”
 It also contemplates prioritizing the prosecution of all vandalism against crisis pregnancy centers which use an array of means to convince people not to get abortions.
-[Project 2025, pp. 557, 558, 563, accessed 6/24/2024]
+[Project 2025, pp. 557, 558, 563, accessed 6/24/2024]</p>

-Project 2025 plans for the DOJ to assist the U.S. Immigration and Customs Enforcement in obtaining information about immigrants, particularly those living in “sanctuary” cities and states.
+<p>Project 2025 plans for the DOJ to assist the U.S. Immigration and Customs Enforcement in
+obtaining information about immigrants, particularly those living in “sanctuary” cities and states.
 “Pursue appropriate steps to assist the Department of Homeland Security in obtaining information about criminal aliens in jurisdictions across the United States, particularly those inside ‘sanctuary’ jurisdictions.”